Offers

 findUnlinkedFlights()eager-loads route + segments, applies the DB-side operating-periods filter, then hands the candidates torejectNonCompliantArrivals()before returning.
 All compliant candidates remain available for date/CUG matching downstream. - Domestic legs —

-findDomesticFlights()fetches the top 10 cheapest candidates for the leg/date, runs them throughrejectNonCompliantArrivals(), and takes the first surviving row.
+findDomesticFlights()fetches the top 10 cheapest candidates for the leg/date that already match the leg’s configured departure window (see Departure Window Filtering), runs them throughrejectNonCompliantArrivals(), and takes the first surviving row.
 This mirrors the international behaviour: filter in PHP and still end up with the cheapest compliant option.

 Domestic Leg Date Derivation